yaminmhd/twu-biblioteca-yamin/README.md

 Instructions to open your code in Intellij
 ==========================================
+1. `git clone`
-1. Go to File -> Open (or Open Project)
+2. Go to File -> Open (or Open Project)
-2. Select the directory containing the code
+3. Select the directory containing the code
 DONE !